JingyiGF/HERBS/README.md

 	- Use `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py` to download requiring file for installing pip on Windows and `python get-pip.py` to install pip.
 	- Please update pip to the newest version before installing HERBS.

 - We strongly recommend users to use Python and install packages with virtual environment.
 For no-coders, we strongly recommend to use IDE to create environment at the moment.
-A desktop app of HERBS is coming soon.
+A desktop app of HERBS is on its way.

 ## Some Dependencies Conflict Issues
 - The initial of test of HERBS was carried on Windows 10 (one user claimed he had a Windows 11 before, but it turned out to be a Windows 10 at the end), MacOSx (Big Sur - Monterey) and Linux (Kubuntu 18.04, Ubuntu 22.04 LTS) with Python==3.8.10 and the corresponding dependencies listed in CookBook.

 - The current tests showed that different version of Python accepts different versions of dependencies.
-For example, PyQt5 == 5.14.2 works when Python>=3.8.10, PyQt5 >= 5.15.0 works when Python==3.9 and PyQt5 >= 5.15.5 works when Python==3.10 on a Windows 10.
+For example, PyQt5 == 5.14.2 works when Python>=3.8.10 and PyQt5 >= 5.15.0 works when Python==3.9.

 - HERBS depends on Numba and the valid version for Numba is highly depends on the version of Numpy.
 For example, Numba == 0.54 only works when Numpy <= 1.20 and Numba == 0.55 only works when Numpy <= 1.21 and so on.